 Elder Fraud Prevention

 Leah Cohen, with arrangeCARE, is an expert in fraud management and prevention for the elderly.
 When you need a professional to consult on financial fraud, act as an expert witness, and work hands on with elders who have been abused via fraud, you are looking for Leah.
 Whether you are a family member, friend, professional in the community, or a concerned neighbor, please reach out to us to seek assistance on the potential fraud case.
-We will help bring in the professionals needed to sort out the situation.

 Financial exploitation of elders and disabled persons is a rapidly growing form of abuse.
 There are several different types of fraud and scams that affect this susceptible group of people.
 Often, these crimes are personal in nature and go unreported due to shame that they fell for the scam, or worry about someone in their family or close personal life committing fraud against them.
 The National Council on Aging states that elder financial abuse and fraud costs older Americans over $36 billion per year.